Flow-Scanner/lightning-flow-scanner-vsx/SECURITY.md

 ## Security Practices

 - Code is open-source and peer-reviewed by the community.
-- Vulnerabilities can be reported privately via GitHub security features.
+- Vulnerabilities can be reported privately via [GitHub vulnerability reporting](https://github.com/Flow-Scanner/lightning-flow-scanner-vsx/security).
 - Changes to the repository are scanned and reviewed before merging.

-## Reporting a Vulnerability

-If you discover a security vulnerability, please report it using [GitHub vulnerability reporting](https://github.com/Flow-Scanner/lightning-flow-scanner-vsx/security).

 ## Data Handling

-This project collects zero user data.
+This tool collects zero user data.
 No credentials, PII, payment info, health data, or user content is ever stored, transmitted, or shared.
 All analysis runs 100% client-side with no network calls to external services.

 We temporarily use metadata (e.g., Flow metadata, timestamps) in-memory only for real-time functionality during your session.
 This data is never stored, logged, or transmitted and is discarded immediately when the session ends.